 Calculating Child Support under the North Carolina Guidelines

-The formula used in the guidelines arrives at a basic support obligation, but there may be additional support required based on child care costs, health insurance and health care costs, and other extraordinary expenses, such as special education needs, or the cost of transporting the children between homes for custody exchanges.
+The formula used in the guidelines arrives at a basic support obligation, but there may be additional support required based on childcare costs, health insurance, and health care costs, and other extraordinary expenses, such as special education needs, or the cost of transporting the children between homes for custody exchanges.

 How Our Charlotte Family Law Attorneys Can Help

-Our Charlotte Family Law attorneys can help make sure that income is reported accurately, including complex situations where a spouse is self-employed or a business owner.
+Our Charlotte Family Law attorneys can help determine whether income is reported accurately, including complex situations where a spouse is self-employed or a business owner.
 If a spouse is unemployed or underemployed, we help ensure that the court imputes the proper income level that the spouse could or should be making.

-Contact Our Charlotte Child Support Attorneys Today
+Contact Charlotte Child Support Attorney Bill Powers